 The programme is available free of charge and includes the following strands:

 Training seminars for teachers

-In January–February 2022 we will deliver a series of ‘Core Skills’ training seminars for teachers, based on the Skills Builder tool, which provides an opportunity for participants to analyse the skills by breaking each of them down into teachable, measurable steps.
+In November and December 2022 we will deliver a series of ‘Core Skills’ training seminars for teachers, based on the Skills Builder tool, which provides an opportunity for participants to analyse the skills by breaking each of them down into teachable, measurable steps.

 Through these seminars, teachers will find out more about the tool and develop practical knowledge of how to assess their students’ skills in the following areas: